 Se solo non stesse nevicando così forte!

 Se solo avessi studiato di più per l’esame!

 If only I had studied harder for the exam!

-Synonyms for almeno are se non altro and per lo meno, also written as perlomeno.
-These are not 100% interchangeable with almeno, but can replace this word in sentences where almeno introduces a whole clause, not a noun.
+Synonyms for almeno are se non altro and per lo meno, also spelled perlomeno.
+These are not 100% interchangeable with almeno, but can replace it in sentences where almeno introduces a whole clause rather than a noun.

 Se non altro and perlomeno can also be translated into English as if anything.

 Se non altro, il tetto non ha subìto danni.

 (Almeno il tetto non ha subìto danni.)